Some hours to waste in Hanoi

 To Lau Cai in a reasonably comfortable sleeper compartment

 Luckily I can share a taxi with a Swiss couple in a taxi.
 In my sleeping compartment, I meet a German girl.
 She has been traveling for two years, first in Australia and then in New Zealand, then Southeast Asia.
 A little later, two Dutch boys join us, making our compartment complete.
 After the exchange of travel experiences, we turn off the light and try to sleep.
 The legroom is not yet what it should be, but it is better than on the sleeper bus from Hue to Ninh Binh.
-All in all, I managed to sleep a few hours.
+All in all, I managed to sleep for a few hours.

 Booking a tour to the ethnic hill tribes Sapa is the cheapest in Hanoi